edwardtanguay/template-minimal-node-express-api/README.md

 # template-minimal-node-express-api

-This is a minimum Node/Express API that has two purposes:
+This is a minimum TypeScript Node/Express API that is ready to add any data source to and host at backend providers such as Render.

 ## features